Achi people: Pre-Columbian times

+The Achi people originally lived near Tres Cruces, a place which they called Tzamaneb.
+In the late 1300s, they conquered Baja Verapaz from Poqom speakers and founded their capital of Kajyub', possibly with the aid of the Kaqchikel people.

 Attack by the Kʼicheʼ

 The Kʼicheʼ cacique Quicab, famous for his wealth of pearls, emeralds, gold, and silver, approached the Achi at Xetulul.
 At noon, the Kʼicheʼ began to fight the Achi, winning lands and villages without killing any of them, only tormenting them.
 When the Achi surrendered, they gave tribute of fish and shrimp.
 As a present, the Achi offered cocoa and pataxte to the main cacique, Francisco Izquin Ahpalotz y Nehaib, giving him validity as king and obeying him as tributaries.
 The Achi gave him the rivers Zamalá, Ucuz, Nil, and Xab.
 These rivers were of great benefit to Cacique Quicab, as they produced fish, shrimp, turtles, and iguanas.

 Spanish conquest

 When Spanish Dominican friars arrived in present-day Guatemala, the only place they had yet to conquer was Tezulutlán, or "Tierra de Guerra" (Land of War).
 Bartolomé de las Casas was commissioned to "reduce" the indigenous people through Christianity.

 One of the oldest references to Cubulco, a dialect of the Achi language, is found in el Título Real (The Royal Title) of Don Francisco Izquin Nehabib, written in 1558.

 In 1862, the Kʼicheʼ-language play Rabinal Achí was published in Paris, France.
 This document was found by Abbé Charles Étienne Brasseur de Bourbourg.
 Expert studies state that the ethnodrama takes on values of military honor compared to Homer's Iliad.

 The Dutch anthropologist Ruud Van Akkeren, in an interview on Mayan ethnic groups, stated that: